microsoft/app-camp/docs/index.md

 Welcome to App Camp!
 In this on-demand workshop, you'll learn how to build Teams applications "from scratch", which is important for developers who already have an application they want to extend into Microsoft Teams, or for developers who have a specific toolchain in mind.
 If you're starting from scratch and open to building a React application with NodeJS/Express support, we recommend you use the [Teams Toolkit](https://docs.microsoft.com/en-us/microsoftteams/platform/toolkit/visual-studio-code-overview?WT.mc_id=m365-58890-cxa){target=_blank} rather than building your application from scratch.

 This web site will guide you through a set of videos and hands-on lab exercises in which you will port a simiple web application to being a full-featured Teams application.
 The initial core labs will bring the web application into Teams as a personal tab with Azure AD Single Sign-on.
-Then the "extended" labs are available to teach you how to add features such as messaging extensions, adaptive cards, deep linking, and more.
+Then the "extended" labs are available to teach you how to add features such as message extensions, adaptive cards, deep linking, and more.
 [One of the extended labs](./aad/Monetization.md) even shows you how to monetize your application in the Teams app store!

 ???+ info "Video briefing"
     <div class="video">